JeremyMColegrove/js-parse-xml/readme.md

 1. PR must have a clear description of what changed
 2. PR must have a clear description of why it was changed
 3. All tests must pass with no errors or warnings found (not implemented currently)
+4. All changes must be documents using JSDoc syntax
+5. All JSDocs must be re-made by running ```npm run doc``` with no errors or warnings

 ### **Testing**
 Testing is extremely important when it comes to parsers due to the wide range of inputs it can see.
 For this purpose, LWX relies on the [XML W3C Conformance Test Suite 20130923](https://www.w3.org/XML/Test/) from IBM.
 TODO: These tests are not currently working, and have not been verified against the parser yet.
 This is a must-have and will be fixed in a future release.